ChisakiKai/KaguyaBot/README.md

 A modular telegram Python bot running on python3 with an sqlalchemy database.

-Originally a marie fork - Texas has evolved further and was built to be more useful for Anime Chats.
+Originally a [Kigyō](https://t.me/kigyorobot) fork - Texas has evolved further and was built to be more useful for Anime Chats.

 Can be found on telegram as [Texas](https://t.me/TexasArkrobot).